-So you go to your Facebook live stream within the content library and then you want to hover over that actual live stream.
+You go to your Facebook live stream within the content library and then you want to hover over that actual live stream.
 And then the three dots here will appear on the actual post.

-So select these three dots and then go to, edit post.
+Select these three dots and then go to, edit post.
 And then this will open up a dialogue box.
 And on the right-hand side you want to go to, video clipping.
 And you can create as many mini clips from this live stream as you want.

 And then when I scroll down a little bit, you’ll see your clips and then you can create a title or you can name this clip and give it a different title.
-So I’m going to name it video ideas, and save it.
+I’m going to name it video ideas, and save it.

 I can go add clip again.
 And then there’s another one here so I can name this one to be a proper titles.
-So I’m going to go video 2, and select save.
+I’m going to go video 2, and select save.
 Now we’re almost done but we want to click, save.
 And this is once we’re happy with all the clip clips that we’re creating.

-So from that 40-minute Facebook Livestream, I’ve got a 10-minute clips.
+From that 40-minute Facebook Livestream, I’ve got a 10-minute clips.
 See?
 It’s 10:03 here and another one that’s 8:24 here.
 And if I hover over it to make the three dots appear, I can click on it and go to edit post.

 And this then allows me to change the thumbnail so I can go ahead, I can add some more text to the description.
 I can click on thumbnail and I can either auto-generate one, I can add my own custom image or I can choose from a still.
-So I like that one.
+I like that one.